stok0102/hair_salon/README.md

 # Hair Salon :haircut:

-This app allows a user to set up a database of hairstylists and clients using ruby and PostgreSQL
+This app allows a user to set up a database of hairstylists and clients using Ruby and PostgreSQL.

 ## User Stories
 * As a salon owner, I want to view, add, update and delete stylists.
 * As a salon owner, I want to view, add, update and delete clients.
 * As a salon owner, I want to add clients to a stylist.

-## Creating a database for this app
+## Creating a database for this app in PostgreSQL

     CREATE DATABASE hair_salon;
-    CREATE TABLE clients (id serial PRIMARY KEY, name varchar) CREATE TABLE stylists (id serial PRIMARY KEY, name varchar)
+    CREATE TABLE stylists (id serial PRIMARY KEY, name varchar) CREATE TABLE clients (id serial PRIMARY KEY, name varchar, stylist_id int)

 ## Installation

 Clone this repository from https://github.com/stok0102/hair_salon

-## Usage

 ## Contributing